-Continuing law authorizes the Chief of the Division of Wildlife with the approval of the Wildlife Council to establish a quota management system to manage the Lake Erie fishery resources.
-Under law generally retained by the act, one aspect of the quota management system is the determination on an equitable basis of the distribution of the maximum allowable annual taking between and within sport and commercial interests.
-The act instead provides that the distribution of the maximum allowable annual taking is between and within the sport and commercial fisheries and generally replaces references to sport and commercial interests with sport and commercial fisheries.
-(Sec.
-1533.341.)
+Current law authorizes the Chief of the Division of Wildlife with the approval of the Wildlife Council to establish a quota management system to manage the Lake Erie fishery resources.
+One aspect of the quota management system is the determination on an equitable basis of the distribution of the maximum allowable annual taking between and within sport and commercial interests.
+The bill instead provides that the distribution of the maximum allowable annual taking is between and within the sport and commercial fisheries and generally replaces references to sport and commercial interests with sport and commercial fisheries.